-Youth Leadership and Mentor Program
+Youth Leadership development and training

-All projects are overseen and administered by year-round Artic Rose Foundation staff including the Executive Director, Administrative Assistant and Creative Development Director.
 All staff and artists working with youth participants undergo a Police and Vulnerable Sector Check.

 200 North Service Road West, Unit 1, Suite 355, Oakville, ON, L6M 2Y1

 The Arctic Rose Foundation is a charitable organization that grew out of the Arctic Rose Project, started by Inuk singer-songwriter Susan Aglukark in 2012.
 Officially designated as a registered charity in 2016, and incorporated in 2020, the Arctic Rose Foundation works to support Northern Inuit, First Nations and Métis youth through the creation of Indigenous-led, arts-based after school programs, and other engaging cultural and creative projects.